FredsTechVerse/elimu-mkononi-backend-beta-v1.0/functions/README.md

 - Write a list of the CRUD functionalities to go testing the go ticking while making the necessary adjustments.
 - I will group similar functionailites later and sort out by the path to the controller.
 But this has to happen after all the routes are working.

+#### MONGODB
+- Cluster - Several servers connected together to manage your database(s)...
+Yea thats right.A cluster can have multiple databases.
+- Database - Simply a container for storing data usually in collections which are managed using a database management systems.
+- Externalizing file storage is a good and cost effective practise as the two can scale independently.
+- For my usecase , having all my projects in one cluster will be cost effective and simple to manage.

 #### MONGOOSE OPERATORS

 A way for us to interact with our data stored in a bucket , the database.